Skip to main content

 • The class you want to annotate is part of a third party library and you cannot modify it

-• You are doing domain-driven design and don't want to clutter your domain object with annotations from the view layer
+• You are doing domain-driven design and don't want to clutter your domain object with attributes from the view layer

 • etc.

-GraphQLite allows you to use a proxy class thanks to the @Type annotation with the class attribute:
+GraphQLite allows you to use a proxy class thanks to the #[Type] attribute with the class attribute:

 namespace App\Types;